stefan-hoeck/idris2-digest/docs/Elab.md

   * `InTrans`: Informs that we are elaborating a `%transform` declaration.
     It is set in `TTImp.ProcessTransform.processTransform` and affects unification of holes (see `Core.UnifyState.checkUserHolesAfter`).
+  * `InPartialEval`: Informs that we are elaborating a specialised version of a function (TODO).
 * `NestedNames`: Defined in module `TTImp.TTImp`.

 ## Case Trees